 The weather protection that the Expedition Parka offers is arguably more impressive than its warmth.
 When we tested the jacket in the shower with the hood flap extended, we could barely even hear the water.
 With most of these jackets, we had to be careful not to let the water come right in at our faces.
 In this coat, it didn't matter.
 The water couldn't dodge that hood.
 We tried.

-You're not really supposed to get the ruff wet (water should be frozen at the temps you'll need this jacket in after all), but we did.
-It smells like a wet coyote, like a zoo, and it hits home that lives were taken to keep you warm.
+You're not supposed to get the ruff wet (after all, water should be frozen at the temps you'll need this jacket), but we did.
+It smells like a wet coyote, and it hits home that lives were taken to keep you warm.

 The Arctic-tech fabric shrugs off water like few materials we've tested and is similarly effective at blocking wind.
 All the other aspects that keep you warm also keep you dry and out of the wind.

 This jacket can keep you wildly comfortable in inhospitable conditions but is not an easy-wearing coat, and it earned a 6 out of 10 for comfort.
-At 4.6 pounds it's heavy.
-We don't notice it while wearing it, but it can feel like a lot if you're commuting or moving in and out of doors often.
+At 4.6 pounds, it's heavy.
+We don't notice it while wearing it continuously, but it can feel like a lot if you're commuting or moving in and out of doors often.
 The internal shoulder straps that let you tote it around like a backpack help a lot.

-The fabric, burly enough to block out Arctic conditions, is somewhat stiff.
-When you're all zipped up and you sit down, the jacket rises above your shoulders and into your face.
+Burly enough to block out Arctic conditions, the fabric is somewhat stiff.
+When you're all zipped up and you sit down, the jacket raises above your shoulders and into your face.
 When you walk, the bottom strip of Velcro always rips apart.
-The jacket has a generous cut in the shoulders but is straight through the body and can feel restrictive.
+The coat has a generous cut in the shoulders but is straight through the body and can feel restrictive.
 It worked much better when we tightened the waist strap, forming a bell shape around our hips.
-Still, you may want to consider sizing up to give you more layering room and more room in the collar, which, again, is tight when zipped.
+Still, you may want to consider sizing up to give you more room for thick layers and more space in the collar, which is tight when zipped.